 The Birów Stronghold is supposed to depict what a stronghold of the first kings from the Piast Dynasty might have looked like.

 When this wooden stronghold was at the peak of its glory, the courtyard within was bursting with life.
-There were merely a few warriors here during the 13th and 14th Century.
-There were also servants, merchants and other inhabitants.
-The courtyards were full of animals like horses, pigs, hens etc. Only a few soldiers were on the lookout for danger at any given point in time.
-The rest of them were busy repairing their weapons, rushing to the local blacksmith or chasing after fair maidens.
+There were merely a few warriors here during the 13th and 14th Centuries.
+There were also servants, merchants, and other inhabitants.
+The courtyards were full of animals like horses, pigs, hens, etc. Only a few soldiers were on the lookout for danger at any given point in time.
+The rest of them were busy repairing their weapons, rushing to the local blacksmith, or chasing after fair maidens.